mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 **Status:** Dominant (Royal House of Thaldros)
 **Sigil:** Mountain crowned with iron circlet on black field

+> **Naming Convention:** Thandris monarchs are referred to by either their personal name or house name.
+Thus "King Aldric III" and "King Thandris III" refer to the same ruler—his full formal name being "King Aldric III Thandris."
+Historical documents and common speech may use either form interchangeably.

 ### History

 House Thandris claims descent from the western bloodline of the Pre-Worldrend High Kings.
 Whether this claim is legitimate remains one of the greatest controversies in Tirvandor's history.